top of page

 On Thursday morning, everybody needs to move out of the bedrooms completely and go to Gate between 10:00 and 12:00 for check-in.
 Please bring your ticket.
 You will then receive your wristband and can sign up for your bed if you have a bunk bed ticket.

-Arriving during event time (16th-19th)
+Arriving during event time (Thursday - Saturday

 As at every burn, the very first thing when you arrive is to go to Gate and check in with your ticket and ID.
 Hug your old/new friends (if everyone consents) and maybe even fill your cup with something… (Hopefully you brought your burner cup or it’s going to be a very sad day on the Shnaya for you.)